system-transparency/stfe/doc/design.md

 We _have to assume_ that additional tooling can be installed by end-users that wish to enforce transparency logging.
-For example, none of the existing signature tooling support verification of Merkle tree proofs.
+For example, none of the existing signature tooling supports verification of Merkle tree proofs.
 A side-effect of our design is that this additional tooling makes no outbound connections.
 The above data flows are thus preserved.